-The Howard League Books For Prisoners campaign saw a major victory this month as the High Court ruled that the ban on sending books to prisoners was unlawful.
+The Howard League Books For Prisoners campaign saw a major victory in December as the High Court ruled that the ban on sending books to prisoners was unlawful.

 The judge said “I see no good reason in the light of the importance of books for prisoners to restrict beyond what is required by volumetric control and reasonable measures relating to the frequency of parcels and security considerations”.

 He added that he did not “regard access through the [prison] library services as sufficient”.
 It was “strange” to refer to books as a privilege.

 Whilst the Howard League for Penal Reform was hoping that these changes would be implemented before Christmas, it now seems likely that prisoners will be able to receive books by February 2015.

 This is substantial victory but there is still work to be done to lift the restriction on families being able to send in other essential items.

 Your membership, quite simply, enables us to exist.
 The Howard League for Penal Reform is an independent charity and so relies upon the support of its members and donors to continue its work towards less crime, safer communities and fewer people in prison.
 We need our members to achieve real change and give added authority to our campaigns for a less costly and more effective criminal justice system.